martingkc/COT-RAG-Agent/README.md

 Together, these issues lead to malformed outputs, query drift, and weak grounding in retrieved evidence once the loop runs for multiple iterations.

-This was a short exploratory project aimed at understanding synthetic data generation, distillation-style supervision, and agentic RAG failure modes, rather than a production-ready system.
+This was a short exploratory project I did **1,5 years ago** aimed at understanding synthetic data generation, rag and finetuning.
+If you ever need a stable rag agent just use langchain.

 Model artifacts are available on Hugging Face:
 Martingkc/llama_lora_merged_model_v3￼